 The worst case scenario when it came to elbow and shoulder problems was that pitchers would have a hard time combing their hair or brushing their teeth with their pitching arm.
 However, that was easy to work around, given that ex-pitchers could always use their non-pitching arm.

-The increasing incidence of Thoracic Outlet Syndrome (TOS) in pitchers has raised the stakes considerably.
+The increasing incidence of Pitching-Induced Coagulation Syndrome (PICS), which includes Thoracic Outlet Syndrome, has raised the stakes considerably.

 The problem with TOS is that you aren't just talking about limiting the range of motion in the pitching elbow or a shoulder that aches when it 's going to rain.